SettRaziel/ruby_visualization/README.md

 ```

 ### Examples
-Reading a data series from filename with meta data and visualizing the first
+Reading a data series from `<filename>` with meta data and visualizing the first
 dataset:
 ```
 ruby terminal_vis.rb -m <filename>
 ```

-Reading a data series from filename without meta data and visualizing the
+Reading a data series from `<filename>` without meta data and visualizing the
-dataset at <index>:
+dataset at `<index>`:
 ```
 ruby terminal_vis.rb -i <index> <filename>
 ```

-Reading a data series from filename with meta data and creating a timeline
+Reading a data series from `<filename>` with meta data and creating a timeline
-for the coordinate (x,y):
+for the coordinate `(<x>,<y>)`:
 ```
 ruby terminal_vis.rb -m -t <x> <y> <filename>
 ```

+### Documentation
+Documentation is written in yard and can be created by running the shell-script
+`create_yard.sh`.
+Yard needs to be installed on the system in order to do that.
+Hopefully i find a place to publish the documentation online soon.

 ## Meta data format (in single line):
 #### Two dimensional data set: